smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 Otherwise, {{< lookup/cref StopAdLibPlayback >}} is called to silence any notes that may be actively playing through the AdLib's output.

 The assembly `pushf` instruction pushes the current state of the CPU flags onto the stack.
 (Of particular importance is the Interrupt Flag.)
-Interrupts are disabled with the {{< lookup/cref disable >}} function, which prevents any timer ticks from interfering with the AdLib while we're trying to disarm it.
+Interrupts are disabled with the {{< lookup/cref disable >}} function, which prevents any timer interrupts from interfering with the AdLib while we're trying to disarm it.

 {{< lookup/cref name="SetPIT0Value" text="SetPIT0Value(0)" >}} writes the value 0 to the Programmable Interval Timer's channel 0, which has the effect of setting the value to _65,536_.
-This is the lowest frequency the timer can produce given the size of its counter register, and as explained [elsewhere on this page](#TimerInterruptService) the resulting tick rate is the PC's power-on default of 18.2 Hz.
+This is the lowest frequency the timer can produce given the size of its counter register, and as explained [elsewhere on this page](#TimerInterruptService) the resulting interrupt rate is the PC's power-on default of 18.2 Hz.

 {{< lookup/cref setvect >}} restores the interrupt vector 8 handler to {{< lookup/cref savedInt8 >}}, which reinstalls the timer interrupt handler that was present when {{< lookup/cref StartAdLib >}} last ran.